jhjeong0702/dna-storage/README.md

 # Cooperative Sequence Clustering and Decoding for DNA Storage System with Fountain Codes

 Here, codes and data files used for my DNA storage study is stored.
+My study was published in https://doi.org/10.1093/bioinformatics/btab246 (Jeong, Jaeho, et al. "Cooperative sequence clustering and decoding for DNA storage system with fountain codes."
+Bioinformatics 37.19 (2021): 3136-3143.) and the result is accessible online.

 ## Encoding
 To encode data, you may use LT_code.m in the encoder directory.
 This is a Matlab file, and we used MATLAB R2019a for this study.